 - If the grievant rejects the recommendations of the Superintendent or his/her designee, or if the Superintendent or his/her designee fails to issue a report within the time limits set forth above, the grievant shall be authorized to file the grievance at Step V within fourteen (14) calendar days of the date the recommendation of the Superintendent or his/her designee was issued or should have been issued.

 - The grievance at Step V shall be filed with the Board in the following manner:

 - The grievant shall file the grievance by delivering it to the Board within the time limits set forth herein.

-- Within ten (10) working days of receipt of the grievance or another timeline agreed to by both parties, the Board shall establish a hearing date to hear the testimony of all interested parties.
+- Within fourteen (14) calendar days of receipt of the grievance or another timeline agreed to in writing by both parties, the Board shall establish a hearing date to hear the testimony of all interested parties.
 The Board shall have the authority to call witnesses for the hearing.
-Such hearing will be held within twenty (20) working days of filing of the grievance at Step V or another timeline agreed to in writing by both parties.
+Such hearing will be held within thirty (30) calendar days of filing of the grievance at Step V or another timeline agreed to in writing by both parties.

-- Within thirty (30) working days or other timeline agreed to in writing by both parties of the filing of the grievance at Step V, the Board shall issue its determination of the grievance.
+- Within forty-five (45) calendar days or other timeline agreed to in writing by both parties of the filing of the grievance at Step V, the Board shall issue its determination of the grievance.
 The findings of the Board shall be final and binding.